HowAreYouChristian/HowAreYouChristian/README.md

  - 🥀 Learning To Pwned Your Devices :smirk_cat:

- - <i>With; C, Python, Ruby and others.</i>
+ - <i>With; Metasploit, CobaltStrike, and others.</i>

  - 🔭 Mr. Robot FanBoi, because there is no patch for Human Stupidity!! 😼

  - 🛸 Into: Music and Aviation, I love shooting stars too~

- - I do exploring the #CYBERSPACE, and much of every thing about #INFOSEC. :heart:
+ - I do exploring the #CYBERSPACE and much of everything about #INFOSEC. :heart:

  - Anyway, LIFE it's AWESOME!